Arrested? Call 24/7 (212) 619-3900

 certain defenses or strategies that work for the type of charges you face.

-Does the Attorney have actual criminal trial experience?
+5. Does Lance Fletcher have actual criminal trial experience?
+Yes.

 Most criminal cases don’t go to trial.
 However, any criminal case

 could go to trial and it is often impossible to predict with absolute